charmplusplus/charm/doc/charm++/manual.rst

 *CMK_REFNUM_TYPE*.
 Specifically, no more than :math:`2^{SIZE}-1`, where :math:`SIZE`
 is the size of *CMK_REFNUM_TYPE* in bits, may be outstanding at any time.
 Waiting on more futures will cause a fatal error in non-production builds, and will cause the program to hang in production builds.
-To overcome this limit, build Charm++ with a larger *CMK_REFNUM_TYPE*, e.g., specifying ``--with-refnum-type=uint`` when building Charm++.
+To increase this limit, build Charm++ with a larger *CMK_REFNUM_TYPE*, e.g., specifying ``--with-refnum-type=uint`` when building Charm++.